Marvel Avengers: Battle for Earth: Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
 Official Xbox Magazine wrote: "Though the game mostly works as advertised, occasional missed moves and finicky menus disappoint.
 So do the bare-bones campaign and limited array of fighting venues"; and EGMNow said: "As usual, the gimmicks quickly become evident and tiresome, especially for folks familiar with the comic arc this game's story is based on.
 However, there is some surprising polish here and you might have more fun with it than you'd expect as it is one of the few Kinect games where the controls actually work."

 The Globe and Mail gave the Xbox 360 version six out of ten, saying that the game "will tire you out, but it just can't quite trick us into believing the Black Widow could really kick Thor's butt, which is too bad because that smarmy Goldilocks usually has it coming."
 Common Sense Media gave the game three stars out of five, saying, "Marvel Avengers: Battle for Earth does get a bit tiring after a while (compared to a button-based controller), but it is a fresh way to tackle a fighting game that also gets you up and moving."
-Metro both console versions each a score of four out of ten, calling the Xbox 360 version "One of the least worst Kinect games this year, which although it suffers from all the usual control issues is at least mindless fun while it lasts"; and later saying that "The Wii U version has slightly less control issues than the original Kinect game, but also less of the novelty – although it's still mindless comic book fun while it lasts."
+Metro gave both console versions each a score of four out of ten, calling the Xbox 360 version "One of the least worst Kinect games this year, which although it suffers from all the usual control issues is at least mindless fun while it lasts"; and later saying that "The Wii U version has slightly less control issues than the original Kinect game, but also less of the novelty – although it's still mindless comic book fun while it lasts."